toolleeo/cli-apps/README.md

 ## <a name="productivity"></a>Productivity

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
-* [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focussed ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
 * [avail](https://github.com/mufeez-amjad/avail) - Find available times between all your calendars.
-* [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool for the command line.
-It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
 * [cambd-cli](https://github.com/rocktimsaikia/cambd) - A CLI tool to automate the process to access the Cambridge dictionary.
 * [CLI-Dictionary](https://github.com/Lodobo/dict.py) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
 * [Clipboard](https://getclipboard.app/) - An easy-to-use information management tool that acts like an external brain.
-* [cowyo](https://github.com/schollz/cowyo) - Feature rich wiki webserver for minimalists.
-* [dijo](https://github.com/NerdyPepper/dijo) - Scriptable, curses-based, digital habit tracker.
-* [doing](https://github.com/ttscoff/doing) - A command line tool for remembering what you were doing and tracking what you've done.
 * [fasttyper](https://github.com/ickyicky/fasttyper) - Fasttyper is minimalistic typing test based on user provided exercising text.
 * [flash-tui](https://github.com/TBS1996/speki) - Flashcard app for the terminal.
 * [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.